researchanddesign/take-home-node/README.md

 # Take Home Project

 Build a simple todo list ordered by length.
 We've allotted 4 hours to finish this project.
 If you have not completed the project in that time, we ask that you submit the code you have.
-This will better help us evaluate your position and will ultimately ensure that we're a good fit for you and that you're a good fit for us.
+This will better help us evaluate your proficiency and will ultimately help us  that we're a good fit for you and that you're a good fit for us.

 If you have any questions please reach out to us on our slack channel.
 If a slack channel has not been setup for you yet, please get in touch with us via email.